r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

-      Also keep in mind of the most common obfuscations technics like write a file on disk before executing any malicious actions (agent execution) replace any main functions (syscall's) by base64 encoded strings, and store them inside your script (agent) as local variables to be called at runtime execution and the last but not least, Concatenate also function names to use big and small letters (eg PoWeRshElL.exE) since cmd its not case sensitive.
+      Also keep in mind of the most common obfuscations technics like write a file on disk before executing any malicious actions (agent execution) replace any main functions (syscall's) by base64 encoded strings, and store them inside your script (agent) as local variables to be called at runtime execution also remmenber to use 'Rubish Data' piped (|) before your system call and the last but not least, Concatenate also all function names to use big and small letters (eg PoWeRshElL.exE) since cmd.exe interpreter its not case sensitive.

 ---